Top 50 Must-Know System Design Interview Questions

 Q5.
 What are UML Behavioral Diagrams?

-• Use Case Diagrams: Show system-user interactions
+• Use Case: captures system-user interactions

 Q6.
 How do you model a sequence diagram for a user login process?